Yaidi/eleuteria-scribe-flow/README.md

 - `poetry install`

-4—you can run: `npm run dev-backend`.
+4—you can run: `npm run dev`.

-5—Backend will be running on: http://localhost:8000
+> Backend will be running on: http://localhost:8000.
+Front and Back will start together.

 ## Backend API Documentation